ianczm/blockchain_health/README.md

 Q3: Why the virtual machine need to access all CPUs?

 Node.js will not function properly and can produce error like assertion time error if not all CPUs are used.
-To solve the assertion time error, the virtual machine have to access all CPUs to run properly.
+To reduce the chance of the assertion time error, the virtual machine have to access all CPUs to run properly.
+Before a yarn command is run, make sure the clock is sync by checking FAQ Q4.

+Q4: Assertion failed when yarn install, what should I do?

+Go to Windows settings, Time & Language, Date & time.
+Then sync the time again by click Sync Now button under Synchronise the clock.